extent-framework/extentreports-java/Readme.md

 ![toTable](http://extentreports.com/docs/v5/toTable.png)

-### JSON configuration replaces XML
+### JSON configuration
-Version 4 and earlier had the ability to consume XML files, which will be deprecated starting v5.0.
+Version 4 and earlier had the ability to consume configuration-XML files, a functionality that remained unchanged in v5.0.
-External configuration must now be loaded from JSON, as demonstrated below:
+External configuration can now be loaded via JSON also, as demonstrated below:

 spark-config.json:
 ```